thephpleague/omnipay-sagepay/README.md

     // 'surchargeXml' => $surchargeXml,
     // 'token' => $token,
     // 'cardReference' => $cardReference,
+    // 'useAuthenticate' => true,
 ))->send();

+If `useAuthenticate` is set, then the `authorize` will use the `AUTHENTICATE`/`AUTHORISE` method of reserving the transaction details.
+If `useAuthenticate` is not set (the default) then the `DEFERRED`/`RELEASE` method of reserving the transaction details will be used.
+The same method must be used when capturing the transaction.

 // Create storage for this transaction now, indexed by the transaction ID.
 // We will need to access it in the notification handler.